btcpayserver/app/README.md

 The app should open in the browser and you should see the Welcome screen.
 Click the Connect button, use `http://localhost:14142` as the server URL and an existing account for the server.

-## Troubleshooting

-After the first run of `DEV ALL` on a Linux machine with a new .NET setup, you may run into the [dotnet dev-certs - Untrusted Root](https://github.com/dotnet/aspnetcore/issues/41503) error, and you may find a solution at the [following link](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-dev-certs)

 ## Lightning Channels

 To establish channels for local testing, you can use the Docker Lightning CLI scripts like this: